 Abstract

-This proposal introduces a variation of ERC-6551 that extends to all types of services linked to non-fungible tokens (NFTs), i.e., contracts extending an NFT, owned by a single NFT and thus by the owner of the NFT.
-It achieves this goal using generic language for functions, errors, and events, and avoids conflicting with the strict restrictions imposed by the original proposal.
+This proposal defines a registry for generic services linked to specific non-fungible tokens (NFTs), i.e., contracts extending an NFT, owned by a single NFT and thus by the owner of the NFT.
+It achieves this goal using generic language for functions, errors, and events, and avoids conflicting with strict restrictions imposed by other proposals.

 Motivation

-With this new ERC, we propose a more generic registry that uses generic function/event names to allow the deployment of any kind of contract that makes sense when associated with an NFT, so that the contract is under the full control of the NFT’s owner.
-In comparison with ERC-6551, since one of this proposal’s goals is flexibility, there is no expectation for an ERC7656Registry contract to be deployed as a singleton, allowing any project to adjust it to their needs; consequently, we require that any registry explicitly supports the IERC7656Registry interface.
+With this new ERC, we propose a generic registry that uses generic function/event names to allow the deployment of any kind of contract that makes sense when associated with an NFT, so that the contract is under the full control of the NFT’s owner.
+Since one of this proposal’s goals is flexibility, there is no expectation for an ERC7656Registry contract to be deployed as a singleton, allowing any project to adjust it to their needs; consequently, we require that any registry explicitly supports the IERC7656Registry interface.

 The expansion of the registry’s capabilities to manage contracts implementing any kind of service beyond accounts provides several advantages: